Mac Os App Store Location

 Disks in Macintosh computers are formatted using the HFS+ file system by default.
 However, Macintosh computers can interact with disks that use other formats so you should never code specifically to any one file system.
 Table 1-2 lists some of the basic file system attributes you may need to consider in your app and how you should handle them.

-The HFS+ file system is case-insensitive but also case-preserving.
-Therefore, when specifying filenames and directories in your code, it is best to assume case-sensitivity.
+Case sensitivity | The HFS+ file system is case-insensitive but also case-preserving.
+Therefore, when specifying filenames and directories in your code, it is best to assume case-sensitivity. |

+File permissions | File permissions are managed using access control lists (ACLs) and BSD permissions.
+The system uses ACLs whenever possible to specify precise permissions for files and directories, but it falls back to using BSD permissions when no ACLs are specified.
 By default, any files your app creates are owned by the current user and given appropriate permissions.
 Thus, your app should always be able to read and write files it creates explicitly.
 In addition, the app’s sandbox may allow it to access other files in specific situations.
-For more information about the sandbox, see App Sandbox and XPC.
+For more information about the sandbox, see App Sandbox and XPC. |

-Apps that cannot use the File Coordination interfaces (see Coordinating File Access with Other Processes) to track changes to files and directories can use the FSEvents API instead.
+Tracking file changes | Apps that cannot use the File Coordination interfaces (see Coordinating File Access with Other Processes) to track changes to files and directories can use the FSEvents API instead.
 This API provides a lower-level interface for tracking file system interactions and is available in OS X v10.5 and later.
+For information on how to use the FSEvents API, see File System Events Programming Guide. |

 File-System Usage Requirements for the Mac App Store